iPhone 13 Pro

 The Ultra-wide camera also saw significant improvements in low-light performance.
 It can capture up to 92% more light thanks to a wider aperture and a bigger sensor.
 Night mode is also available on this lens for the first time.

 An improved autofocus system adds a new ability to the iPhone 13 Pro — macro photography.
-Now when using the Ultra-wide lens, users can take photos two centimeters away from the subject.
+When using the Ultra-wide lens, users can take photos two centimeters away from the subject.
 Macro mode also works when shooting video.

 The ultra-wide camera has autofocus for the first time, enabling this lens to detect subjects and focus on them.
 Due to the nature of an ultra-wide lens, the camera has an unusual perspective compared to the wide or telephoto lens.
-Thanks to these characteristics of an ultra-wide lens and some smart algorithms, Apple is able to produce high-quality close-up images.
+Thanks to these characteristics of an ultra-wide lens and some smart algorithms, Apple can produce high-quality close-up images.

-The macro mode isn't actually a mode, however, since there isn't a toggle in the Camera app UI.
-Instead, the iPhone intelligently switches to macro mode when it detects the camera is close to a subject.
-This shift can be jarring, especially when shooting video, so Apple has a toggle in settings that turns this off.
+By default, the iPhone intelligently switches to macro mode when it detects the camera is close to a subject.
+This shift can be jarring, especially when shooting video, so Apple has a toggle in the Settings app to add a button to the Camera app UI.

 The new Telephoto lens offers 3x optical zoom with a 77mm focal length.
 This lens has a more robust natural bokeh on subjects close to the camera and helps improve the iPhone's Portrait Mode effect.